CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets} For training, we use Cityscapes~\cite{cityscapes} as the source dataset for all urban-scene segmentation experiments, including in-domain and DG settings.
-Regarding the experiments for the in-domain few-shot setting, we only utilize a subset of Cityscapes images for the few-shot samples.
-For the evaluation, we test on Cityscapes (CS) validation set for in-domain, and ACDC~\cite{acdc}, Dark Zurich (DZ)~\cite{dz}, BDD100K (BDD)~\cite{bdd100k}, and Mapillary Vistas (MV)~\cite{neuhold2017mapillary} for DG settings.
-Notably, ACDC and DZ are constructed with adverse weather conditions.
-We conduct additional experiments on Pascal-VOC~\cite{everingham2010pascal} for general segmentation, with results provided in Supplementary \Cref{appn:voc}.
+\paragraph{Implementation Details} We use SDXL~\cite{sdxl} as the pretrained T2I model.
+For a fair comparison, we reimplement DatasetDM~\cite{datasetdm} with SDXL as well.
+We fix the rank of both the original LoRA and CA-LoRA at 64 and set the training iterations to 10k.
+We utilize the Style CA-LoRA for in-domain segmentation whereas Viewpoint CA-LoRA for domain generalization.
+We explore the selected proportion of CA-LoRA across 1\%, 2\%, 3\%, 5\%, and 10\%.
+The diffusion timestep $t$ for identifying the desired concept has been searched in [1, 81, 201, 481] out of 1000 timesteps~\cite{xu2023odise} and set to 81.
+Although our method requires additional CA-LoRA fine-tuning, it takes only about one hour on a single V100 GPU, adding negligible overhead compared to the 20-hour label generator training.
+The results of our hyperparameter search, along with details such as the label generator architecture, are provided in \Cref{appn:analysis_concept_awareness,appn:analysis_ca_lora,appn:imple}.

+\paragraph{Baselines} We compare our approach with prior dataset generation methods, including InstructPix2Pix~\cite{brooks2023instructpix2pix}, DATUM~\cite{benigmim2023one}\footnote{For DATUM~\cite{benigmim2023one}, we add one extra image per weather condition to meet the one-shot UDA setup and exclude it from the in-domain baseline, as it requires a UDA method.}, and DatasetDM~\cite{datasetdm}.
+For fine-tuning approaches, we further compare our concept-aware method with LoRA~\cite{hu2022lora} and AdaLoRA~\cite{zhang2023adalora} to demonstrate the benefit of selective fine-tuning.
+All fine-tuning methods are implemented on top of the DatasetDM framework.

 \paragraph{In-Domain Semantic Segmentation} For baseline model, we train Mask2Former~\cite{mask2former} on subsets of the Cityscapes~\cite{cityscapes} dataset at various fractions (0.3\%, 1\%, 3\%, 10\%, and 100\%), which we denote as `Baseline'.
 Then, we generate 500 image-label pairs for all few-shot settings and use them as an additional dataset to fine-tune the baseline model, where we generate 3000 pairs for the fully-supervised setting.
 To prevent overfitting to the generated data, we mix real (\eg, samples from the Cityscapes dataset) and generated samples in equal proportions within each mini-batch.
-We compare our proposed approach with the segmentation dataset generation approach, DatasetDM~\cite{datasetdm}, which utilizes the pretrained T2I model~\cite{ldm} without any fine-tuning.
-We include an additional baseline denoted as `Baseline (FT)' that fine-tunes the baseline model exclusively on the same real dataset, ensuring a fair comparison in terms of the number of training iterations.